Tatsukushi coast [竜串]

-Tatsukushi is a coast with strange rocks, and is located to the west of
+Tatsukushi is a coast with strange rocks.

 Along the coast, a walking trail is set up.

-There is Minokoshi coast about 2.5 km south of Tatsukushi.
+There is Minokoshi coast (見残し) about 2.5 km south of Tatsukushi.

-It is on the west side of a small peninsula, and we can visit only by pleasure boat from Tatsukushi.
+It is located on the west side of a small peninsula, and we can visit only by pleasure boat from Tatsukushi.

-This coast also has many strange rocks.
+This coast has also many strange rocks.

 But unlike Tatsukushi coast, Minokoshi's rocks has many folds and holes like honeycomb.

-"Minokoshi" means "to leave without seeing".
+"Minokoshi" means "leaving without seeing".

 The sea around Tatsukushi is designated as a national marine park.